-Figure 19: Alternate Configuration of Panels There are six principal panels for an NMR spectrum, the file browser was described in an earlier section.
+Figure 18: Alternate Configuration of Panels

+There are six principal panels for an NMR spectrum, the file browser was described in an earlier section.
 The other panels are described below.

-Object Browser | Objec 3.3 The Object Browser Figure 20: The Object Browser The object browser is a visual list of all objects on the canvas, see Figure 20.
+3.3 The Object Browser

+Figure 19: The Object Browser The object browser is a visual list of all objects on the canvas, see figure 19.
 A single left click on an item in the object browser makes that item the active selection.
 The active selection can be identified in the object browser because it is shaded grey and on the canvas because the rescaling drag points around the object on the canvas are filled.
-In Figure 20 the proton spectrum in the top left is the current active selection.
+In figure 19 the proton spectrum is the current active selection.
 Double left clicking on an object, makes that object the active selection and zooms the canvas onto the object.
 A single right click on an item in the object browser brings up two options, the first allows the user to delete an object from the canvas (and the object browser).
 It is worth noting that this can also be done by selecting an item and pressing the delete key.
-The second option opens the object linking dialog, see Figure 21.
-This dialog comprises two panels, the left-hand panel shows the current active selection and the right-hand panel shows the possible targets to link to the active selections.
+The second option opens the object linking dialogue, see figure 20.
+This dialogue comprises two panels, the left hand panel shows the current active selection and the right hand panel shows the possible targets to link to the active selections.
 The items in the link target panel can be selected by checking the tick boxes next to their name.
-When the user presses ok, a link is created between the items and where appropriate the axes of the linked spectra and the zoom levels are synchronized.
-If a peaks, integral or multiplet table is created, a link from the corresponding spectrum to the table will automatically be created The links between objects are shown as the blue connecting line to the right of object browser display area.
+When the user presses ok, a link is created between the items and where appropriate the axes of the linked spectra and the zoom levels are synchronised.
+There is also a checkbox option to interlink all the selected spectra.
+If this option is selected then all the selected items in the link target panel will be mutually linked when the ok button is pressed.
+To avoid confusion it is important to note that having this box checked will create mutual linking between all selected items, however, unchecking the box, does not reverse the process.
+Objects on the canvas must be explicitly unlinked pair by pair.
+The links between objects are shown as the blue connecting line to the right of object browser display area.

-Figure 21: The object linking dialog 3.4 The View Panel The view panel contains the options for how an object is displayed on the canvas.
+Figure 20: The object linking dialogue

+3.4 The View Panel

+The view panel contains the options for how an object is displayed on the canvas.
 It is context sensitive and in this section the view panel for a spectrum is described.

-The view options for a 1D spectrum are shown in Figure 22.
+Figure 21: The View Panel The view options for a 1D spectrum are shown in figure 21.